tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 ## Requirements

-To use this runbook, you must be running a node that has the [prometheus metrics endpoint enabled](https://github.com/tendermint/tendermint/blob/master/docs/nodes/metrics.md) and the Tendermint RPC endpoint enabled and accessible.
+To use this runbook, you must be running a node that has the [Prometheus metrics endpoint enabled](https://github.com/tendermint/tendermint/blob/master/docs/nodes/metrics.md) and the Tendermint RPC endpoint enabled and accessible.

 It is strongly recommended to also run a Prometheus metrics collector to gather and